 Irving Steinberg founded Steinberg Law Firm in 1927.
-As one of the first Jewish attorneys in Charleston, Steinberg experienced discrimination and this inspired him to assist another disenfranchised group during that time — African Americans.
+As one of the first Jewish attorneys in Charleston, Steinberg experienced discrimination and this inspired him to assist other disenfranchised groups during that time — African Americans and migrant workers.

-The firm began handling criminal and civil cases, and in the early 1920’s, Steinberg became interested in workers compensation law.
-There were, however, no workers compensation laws on the books at the time.
+The firm began handling criminal and civil cases, and in the early 1920s, Steinberg became interested in helping injured workers.
+There were, however, no workers' compensation laws on the books at the time.
 Steinberg and other South Carolina attorneys then gathered statutes from other states and lobbied to add a similar law in South Carolina in 1936.

-Over the next two decades, the firm grew to include partners Hugo Spitz, Irvin Levkoff and Charles Goldberg — and the team continued its commitment to advancing workers compensation laws.
+Over the next two decades, the firm grew to include partners Irving Levkoff, Hugo Spitz, and Charles Goldberg — and the team continued its commitment to advancing workers' compensation laws.
 These attorneys founded several industry organizations that are still active today, including the S.C Association for Justice (formally the S.C.
 Trial Lawyers Association) and Injured Workers’ Advocates.

 Steinberg continued fighting for the rights of injured people until his death in 1980.
-And his legacy lives on in the firm that still bears his name.
+His legacy lives on in the firm that still bears his name.

-Steinberg attorneys have been awarded numerous distinctions, such as
+Steinberg attorneys have been awarded numerous distinctions, including:

 - Super Lawyers

 - Best Lawyers in America by U.S.News & World Report

 - Gedney M. Howe, Jr. Award for Outstanding Public Service

 - Voted Best Workers’ Comp Firm in SC, among other distinctions